BrianLindner/prometheus-weathermonitor/README.md

 ## Overview

-A weather monitoring service to retreive weather data from a variety of weather sources and send to a Prometheus instalation via a Pushgateway
+A weather monitoring service to retrieve weather data from a variety of weather sources and send to a Prometheus instalation via a Pushgateway

 ---